alexjhetherington/anvil-level-design/README.md

 Hold ctrl to lock the axis, allowing you to move the cursor off a given face while keeping the same draw plane.

+After a cube cut, WELD can do 2 things:
+1) When the cube cut has depth but intersects with one plane, WELD creates a corridor with a closed end to the depth of the cube cut
+2) The the cube cut spans across multiple faces, WELD joins the holes into a corridor with open ends

 #### Box Builder

 Press B in edit or object mode to enter box builder mode.